bhisaac/5eFP/5eFP-SRD.md

 If you use this game feature multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can discard your action to dismiss such an effect.

-### Bending Fire
+### Bending Fire (Ki)

-When you use the Attack action on your turn, you can spend one use of your ki feature to infuse your fists and feet with elemental fire.
-Your reach with your unarmed strikes increases by 2 squares for that action, as well as the rest of the turn.
-A hit with such an attack deals fire damage instead of bludgeoning damage and an extra +1 fire damage.
+You can infuse your unarmed strikes with elemental fire, extending your reach by 2 squares for the rest of the encounter.
+A hit with such an attack deals fire damage instead of bludgeoning damage.

-### Bending Thunder (Action)
+### Bending Thunder (Action, Ki)

-You spend 2 uses of your ki feature to cast _thunderwave_.
+You cast _thunderwave_.

-### Air Blast (Action)
+### Air Blast (Action, Ki)

-You spend 2 uses of your ki feature, creating a blast of compressed air that strikes like a mighty fist.
+You create a blast of compressed air that strikes like a mighty fist.
 Choose a creature within 6 squares of you.
 That creature must make a STR check.
-On a failed save, the creature takes 3 bludgeoning damage, plus an extra 1 bludgeoning damage for each additional use of your ki feature you spend, and you can push the creature up to 4 squares away from you and knock it prone.
+On a failed save, the creature takes 2 bludgeoning damage, and you can push the creature up to 4 squares away from you and knock it prone.
 On a successful check, the creature takes half as much damage, and you don’t push it or knock it prone.

-### Bending Air (Action)
+### Bending Air (Action, Ki)

-You can spend 2 uses of your ki feature to cast _gust of wind_.
+You cast _gust of wind_.

-### Bending Water (Action)
+### Bending Water (Action, Ki)

-You spend 1 use of your ki feature to choose an area of ice or water no larger than 6 squares on a side within LOS of you.
+You choose an area of ice or water no larger than 6 squares on a side within LOS of you.
 You can change water to ice within the area and vice versa, and you can reshape ice in the area in any manner you choose.
 You can raise or lower the ice’s elevation, create or fill in a trench, erect or flatten a wall, or form a pillar.
 The extent of any such changes can’t exceed 1 square.
 For example, you can create a pillar 1 square high, raise or lower the square’s elevation by 1 square, dig a 1 square deep trench, and so on.
 You can’t shape the ice to trap or injure a creature in the area.

-### Sweeping Fire Strike (Action)
+### Sweeping Fire Strike (Action, Ki)

-You spend 2 uses of your ki feature to cast _burning hands_.
+You cast _burning hands_.

-### Water Whip
+### Water Whip (Action, Ki)

-When you take the Attack action, you may spend 2 uses of your ki feature to create a whip of water that shoves and pulls a creature to unbalance it.
+You spend your discarded action to take the Attack action, creating a whip of water that shoves and pulls a creature to unbalance it.
 You can use this feature before or after making an attack.
 A creature you can see within 6 squares of you must make a DEX check.
-On a failed check, the creature takes 3 bludgeoning damage, plus an extra 1 bludgeoning damage for each additional use of your ki feature you spend, and you can either knock it prone or pull it up to 5 squares closer to you.
+On a failed check, the creature takes 2 bludgeoning damage, and you can either knock it prone or pull it up to 5 squares closer to you.
 On a successful check, the creature takes half as much damage, and you don’t pull it or knock it prone.

 ## Way of the Open Hand